Counting statistics of photon emissions detected in non-Markovian environment

 More interesting is the behavior of the fluctuations of the $s$-dependent trajectories.
 For $x=20$ (we have purposely chosen this parameter), we see that the Mandel factor $Q(s)$ is an $s$-independent constant, which means a homogeneous fluctuation property.
 In other words, all the sub-ensemble trajectories collected with $x=20$ have the same fluctuations.
-However, if we alter the detection time interval ($x=0.2$), the fluctuations of the sub-ensemble trajectories are no longer homogeneous, but $s$-dependent as shown in Fig.\ 2 by the $Q(s)$ curve.
+However, if we alter the detection time interval ($x=0.2$), the fluctuations of the sub-ensemble trajectories are no longer homogeneous, but $s$-dependent as shown in Figure.\ 2 by the $Q(s)$ curve.

---- The second example is the LD analysis for the spontaneous emissions from a three-level atom.
+The second example is the LD analysis for the spontaneous emissions from a three-level atom.
 The atom is driven by two resonant lasers with Rabi couplings $\Omega_1$ and $\Omega_2$, describe by the Hamiltonian $H_S= \sum_{j=1,2}(\frac{\Delta_j}{2}\sigma_{jz} + \Omega_j \sigma_{jx})$, where $\sigma_{jz}=|e_{j}\ra\la g| - |e_{j}\ra\la g|$ and $\sigma_{jx}=|e_{j}\ra\la g| +|g\ra\la e_j|$.
 We assume only one spontaneous emission channel, i.e., from $|e_1\ra$ to $|g\ra$.
 So the damping operator in \Eq{n-ME} reads $\sigma^-_1=|g\ra\la e_1|$.

-The result of LD analysis for this driven three-level atom is shown in Fig.\ 3.
-Compared to the above two-level atom example, in the active side ($s<0$), the behaviors are similar.
+The result of LD analysis for this driven three-level atom is shown in Figure.\ 3.
+For $s<0$ the active phase corresponds to plentiful photons emitted and most occupation of the state $|e_1\ra$, while for $s>0$ the inactive phase means that the number of emitted photons is small and the occupation is largely in the state $|e_2\ra$.
+(Note that the spontaneous emission from $|e_2\ra$ to $|g\ra$ is forbidden as we have assumed).
+Compared to the two-level atom studied above, in the active side ($s<0$), the behaviors are similar.
 However, in the inactive side ($s>0$), the difference is remarkable.
-The most prominent feature is the appearance of a crossover behavior between two distinct dynamical phases.
-For $s<0$ the active phase corresponds to plentiful photons emitted and most occupation of the state $|e_1\ra$, while for $s>0$ the inactive phase means that the number of emitted photons is small and the occupation is largely in the state $|e_2\ra$.
-The crossover is something of a dynamical first-order phase transition.
-This is most clearly revealed by the plot of the Mandel factor $Q(s)$.
-That is, there appears a sharp peak, which is a signature of the crossover between the two distinct phases.
-The maximal fluctuations around the peak of $Q(s)$ are the consequence of mixtures of two coexisting phases.
+The most prominent feature is the appearance of a `crossover' behavior between two distinct dynamical phases.
+This is most clearly revealed by the Mandel factor $Q(s)$, where the `sharp peak' indicates the `crossover' between two distinct phases (on the two sides of the peak), as we vary the LD parameter ($s$) through the peak region.